Keeping tabs on competitor Twitter accounts takes time and effort.

 With our analysis plan now ready, let’s dive into the each more closely.

-Activity gets into the meaty details.
+Activity is where we get into the meaty details.
 Here we’re looking for how active accounts are on Twitter.
-Keep an eye out for your highly active competitors.
-These accounts are actively communicating with your industry.
+Keep an eye out for highly active competitors.
+These accounts are making strides to engage with your audience.

 Now you have a background on competitor Twitter accounts.
-It’s time to dive into detailed data.
+So it’s time to dive into detailed data.

 Account metrics dive deeper into competitor analysis.